Abibubble/ms3-the-bar-blade/README.md

 1. When I added the confirm deletion modal into categories.html, it wasn't taking the category I'd clicked on to delete, it was just deleting the first category in the list.
     * I looked through my code on Google DevTools and saw that, as my delete button was part of a for loop that was populating categories, it was also duplicating the ID of the modal.
     * This meant that when it came to deleting, it didn't know which one of those IDs I actually wanted to delete.
-    * I then added in the `category._id`, so I could have an individual ID for each category.
+    * I then added in the `category._id` to each modal ID, so I could have an individual ID for each category.
-    * This solved the bug, and also fixed the issue that W3C HTML validator brought up about repeated IDs.
+    * This solved the bug, and also fixed an issue that W3C HTML validator brought up about repeated IDs.
 2. When the user clicked the 'delete' or 'edit' buttons on their profile cocktails, the collapsible would expand as well as the button's action.
     * I discovered that, as the buttons were inside the collapsible-header Materialize class, they were being treated as clickable too.
     * I attempted to move them to the right of the headers, but this resulted in the buttons not connecting to their cocktail recipes.